GhostKato/app-messenger/README.md

 ---

 The project involves the creation of a convenient and secure tool for storing communication with the ability to add photos, edit and quickly access chats.
 The program provides high security through encryption and authorization through Google, as well as adaptive design for various devices.
-The project includes stages of interface development, functionality, testing and support.
+The project includes stages of interface development, functionality, testing, and support, along with personalization options and user status features to enhance the user experience.